Power outages during a hurricane can be deadly. Solar could fix that.

 There are other barriers for more hurricane-resilient power.
 One is money.
 “You can have solar panels in a parking lot serving a children’s hospital in the short term, but in the longer term you have to put them in a place where you can have them permanently,” Jones says.
 “Those things take time and money and effort.”
 The second is public policy priorities.
 Supplying power to community members in a microgrid gets complicated, legally, because solar customers and companies must get permission from monopoly utilities.
 The uncertain future for Puerto Rico’s monopoly utility PREPA means an uncertain future for microgrids as well.

 For now, multiple solar and storage companies are eyeing markets in Puerto Rico, and both companies and some residents have some hope for the future.
-Sunrun’s Javier Rua-Jovet fits into both categories.
+Sunrun’s Javier Rúa-Jovet fits into both categories.
 He considers himself one of the lucky few who was able to take out a loan to buy a diesel generator after the storm, but remembers the frustration of dealing with maintaining and keeping the generator stocked with fuel, sometimes in the middle of a rainy night.
 “The costs aren’t only economical, there’s the psychological toll,” he said.
 But a switch to maintenance solar promises to be “a positive experience, not a stressful experience.”